SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/sensitivity-review.md

 ## Resolve Sensitivity Review Tasks

-The Sensitivity Review task screen shows you the list of workspaces that the review was requested for, and you'll also see the sensitivity column.
+The Sensitivity Review task screen shows the list of workspaces for which the review was requested, as well as the sensitivity column.

 You can change the sensitivity for each workspace **individually** if the sensitivity level between the workspaces differs.